CITlabRostock/citlab-article-separation-new/README.md

 ```bash
 --visual_regions True
 ```
-Similarly, text block similarity features based on word vector can be integrated, if they are available.
+Similarly, text block similarity features based on word vectors can be integrated, if they are available.
 ```bash
 --language "language" --wv_path "path/to/wordvector/file"
 ```